tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 Are we being asked to believe that a really smart bird came up with the idea, explained it to his bird tribe, then educated and trained not only them but the humans in the manner of communication that this industrious bird invented?
 Likewise, how long would it take for a human to know that a hopping, chattering bird was trying to till him “Hey, I found a beehive I am totally incapable of getting to, so I will tell you where it is if you and your boys use your smoke and axes to get to it.
 You then take the honey and give us the wax and larvae.
 Deal?”

-This sounds quite similar to the improbabilities described in the tall-tales of ayahuasca and curare.
+This sounds quite similar to the improbabilities described in the tall-tales of yagé and curare.

 A better explanation is that the intelligences of the archetypes have made this arrangement and once made, is transmitted to their instances, the birds and the humans, who effectively test-drive the idea to the best of the limited abilities of the instances.
 We see these same type of arrangements ants, spiders, beetles, monkeys, etc.